top of page

 "Matthew (M.E.
 Baird) takes a unique approach in his lectures, combining deep wisdom with engaging storytelling.
 He often begins with Philosophy and Literature, using them to frame his exploration of various art movements and subjects—something AI and internet searches can't replicate.
 Infusing his lectures with dark wit and unexpected insights, he dynamically delivers them, making the experience both informative and entertaining."

-For two decades, parallel to his music and art practice, M.E.
-Baird held sessional academic, teaching, and creative scholar roles across art, design, and architecture at various art and design schools and universities in New South Wales and Victoria.
-These include RMIT University, UNSW-COFA, UNSW Built Environment Department, Sydney University, and Deakin University.
-He has won several awards for teaching excellence.
-As an academic, he specifically examined creative philosophy, memory, and creative processes across various art forms, including art, design, architecture, film, music, and literature.
+For two decades, alongside his music and art practice, M.E.
+Baird held sessional academic and teaching roles at various art and design schools and universities in New South Wales and Victoria.
+His affiliations include RMIT University, UNSW-COFA, the UNSW Built Environment Department, the University of Sydney, and Deakin University.
+He has received several awards for teaching excellence.
+At Deakin University, his passion for creative thinking and process would land him an appointment as Creative and Teaching Scholar, assisting in the writing and delivery of evidence-based teaching methods for students studying design.
+This also includes the writing of several course outlines and content on the examination of creative philosophy, memory, and creative processes across various art forms, including art, design, architecture, film, music, and literature.

 To host M.E.
 Baird for an event or mentoring, email us directly at: mebaird1@icloud.com